-Personal injury law is one of the most contentious arenas in the practice of law, because there is so much at stake for all of the parties involved.
-Personal Injury claims/Tort claims/Civil claims occur when an individual or entity “wrongs” another, and that “wrong” results in a “legal injury” or “cause of action”.
-There are various types of “causes of action”.
-The most appropriate legal remedy available to compensate an injured party is to award money damages.
-Damages should be fair, just and reasonable compensation for the injuries suffered, and can include awards for medical expenses, property damage, lost earnings or loss of earning capacity, permanent disability or disfigurement and, most importantly, pain and suffering.
+Personal injury law is one of the most contentious arenas in the practice of law because there is so much at stake for all parties involved.
+Personal Injury claims/Tort claims/Civil claims occur when an individual or entity “wrongs” another, and that “wrong” results in a “legal injury” or “cause of action.”
+There are various types of “causes of action.”
+The most appropriate legal remedy available to compensate an injured party is to award monetary damages.
+Damages should be fair, just, and reasonable compensation for the injuries suffered and can include awards for medical expenses, property damage, lost earnings or loss of earning capacity, permanent disability or disfigurement, and, most importantly, pain and suffering.

-Most people possess insurance policies for their homes, cars, health care and businesses.
-However, it should be completely understood that when it comes time for an insurance company to act on their insured’s behalf, they do not part easily with policy money.
-Even when an insurance company “agrees to liability”, (meaning its insured was legally at fault), seldom does the company ever want to pay the true value of the claim.
+Most people possess insurance policies for their homes, cars, health care, and businesses.
+However, it should be understood that when it comes time for an insurance company to act on their insured’s behalf, they do not part easily with policy money.
+Even when an insurance company “agrees to liability” (meaning its insured was legally at fault), seldom does the company ever want to pay the actual value of the claim.